 - Vape Juice Flavors?

-Vape juices are made up of four ingredients, with one of them being optional (nicotine).
-The other three ingredients are the following:
+Vape juices are made up of four main ingredients.
+Nicotine is one of these four substances, but one that is ultimately optional The other three ingredients include:

 - Vegetable glycerin